yashwankhade/100-days-of-code/log.md

 **Today's Progress** : Completed Bootstrap track on Freecodecamp

 **Thoughts** : Bootstrap makes CSS easy.
 Looking forward to explore more.

+### Day 7: Jan 12, 2021

+**Today's Progress** : Completed few lessons of Javascript on freecodecamp.

+**Thoughts** : Knew most of the things already, looking forward to explore new things.